About CBQ Contact mail Slack forum FAQs

 Individual Averages

 CBQ regions can calculate quizzer individual averages in a variety of ways.
-In PNW Quizzing, we compute meet averages as follows:
+We often compute meet averages as follows:

 We reduce auxiliary bracket score sum quizzes because in these quizzes the competition is lighter and therefore a quizzer of a given preparation level would, all other things being equal, score higher in auxiliary quizzes than they would in positional bracket quizzes.